Apartment living room ideas - 10 ways to make a small space more beautiful

 While alcoves, curved bays or small nooks can be a challenge in a small space, it is best to work with them rather than against them.
 This is also a key trick when it comes to how to make a tiny apartment feel bigger.
 “Create bespoke pieces which can fit into a recess and incorporate hidden lighting to make it a feature,” states Daniel Fosbery, the founder and designer behind Fosbery Studio (opens in new tab).
 “By lighting the interior of a nook or disused fireplace, it casts light up and down a wall which subsequently adds another area to view and pushes the line-of-sight outwards.”

 If the alcove or nook is large enough these can be dressed as tiny room sets of their own and this is where customisable furniture comes into play.
-Placing furniture against the walls also helps to free up space in the centre of the room, giving the illusion that the room is bigger than it is.
+Placing furniture against the walls also helps to free up space in the centre of the room, giving the illusion that the room is bigger than it is and the possibility of more sofa depth.
 If it is a corner space, opt for a compact sofa with a chaise or a square dining table and chairs.

 3. Use every inch and don’t leave out the basics